Bug #2374

 I think a more ideal solution to this problem is to add the option to disable thin provisioning of LVs.
 Doing so would require a patch to both Foreman and FOG.
 I can file a separate bug for that.

-Updated by Chris Barbour almost 11 years ago
+Updated by Chris Barbour over 11 years ago

 I've attached a FOG patch to this comment, for those who use LVM and don't want the overhead or complexity of thin provisioning.
 This patch will disable thin provisioning for ALL new libvirt provisioned guests, not just those using LVM pools.